stormqloud/kazoo-tgbbok/troubleshooting/permissions.md

 # Permissions issues.

 * Somehow I managed to mess up permissions by `yum erase` `yum install` different versions on the same server.
+  ** my issue was really when you do yum-erase it's not a clean erase.
+It half fails.
+The user gets removed but many of the files stay around.
+Then you install on top with a new user..

 * Working kazoo installation..
 ```